Radiology

 Blackham JE, et al. Can patients apply the ottawa ankle rules to themselves?
 Emerg Med J. 2008 Nov;25(11):750-1.
 PMID: 18955612.

-Can U, et al. Safety and efficiency of the ottawa ankle rule in a swiss population with ankle sprains.
+Can U, et al. Safety and efficiency of the Ottawa ankle rule in a Swiss population with ankle sprains.
 Swiss Med Wkly.
 2008 May 3;138(19-20):292-6.
 PMID: 18491243.

 Dowling S, et al. Accuracy of Ottawa Ankle Rules to exclude fractures of the ankle and midfoot in children: a meta-analysis.
 Acad Emerg Med.
 2009 Apr;16(4):277-87.
 PMID: 19187397.